laxmipolam/HTMLtoserveusingflask/README.md

 Used Bootstrap 4 to place html form in a panel.

-HTML hosted using python on AWS EC2
+HTML hosted using python on AWS EC2 using gunicorn and nginx

 Functionality: